The Nonprofit Legal Services Model | Revolutionizing the Industry

 Unite the People’s legal team pride themselves on helping to start a revolution in the legal services industry.

-By becoming one of the first nonprofit firms in the nation catering to individuals who earn too much to qualify for free or pro-bono legal services, but who earn too little to afford a traditional private law firm, UTP is helping hundreds of California residents connect with affordable and reliable legal services.
+By becoming one of the first nonprofit firms in the nation (and the first in California!) catering to individuals who earn too much to qualify for free or pro-bono legal services, but who earn too little to afford a traditional private law firm, UTP is helping hundreds of California residents connect with affordable and reliable legal services.

 Although our lawyers do charge for all work performed, they do so at a much lower rate than other attorneys.
 The three pillars of our model are: (1) operating as a nonprofit to keep overhead down, (2) charging on a sliding scale based on income, and (3) keeping client costs low.